elastos/Elastos.Developer.Website/content/faq/faq_general.md

 {{% faqentry question="What programming languages does Elastos support?" %}}
 C/C++, Java, Javascript and HTML5.
 The SDK will allow even more programming languages to be supported in the near future.
 An application on mac, PC, Android or Linux will be able to run on Elastos, the only thing that needs to be done is to modify it a bit so that it can communicate and be compatible with the network.
 {{% /faqentry %}}

-{{% faqentry question="What is C.A.R (Component Assembly Runtime)?
-Can I develop a DApp on Elastos with it?" %}}
-C.A.R uses the C.A.R language.
-This is a new language developed by Elastos during the last 18 years.
-You do not have to know C.A.R to develop DApps on Elastos.
-It serves as a bridge between different programming languages.

-It is very confusing to present C.A.R to the public which is why the foundation does not promote it.
-The only thing people need to know is that you can use Ionic and Javascript to develop DApps for the Elastos Trinity browser and soon using the React Native Framework.
-U can use the C++ SDK for the rest.
-{{% /faqentry %}}

-{{% faqentry question="Does C.A.R use Java, Javascript or C++?" %}}
-C.A.R does not use Java, Javascript or C++.
-It supports these languages.
-It will also support other languages.
-Because of these  languages, almost all devices will be able to use the services provided by Elastos.
-{{% /faqentry %}}

-{{% faqentry question="Can I say that C.A.R is a proprietary language, a bridge language in which developers can identify different components, in different languages that can interact with each other?" %}}
-You define the methods, classes, interfaces and specifications in the C.A.R. file and you can implement them in any language you want.
-{{% /faqentry %}}

 {{% faqentry question="How is the work distributed between the team members in Beijing, in Shanghai and the West?" %}}